JingfengSteven/FinML-Chain/README.md

-# Gas Used Prediction Using Machine Learning: Foundation for Shifting the Transaction Fee Mechanism from Post-adjustment to Pre-adjustment
+# Enhancing the Efficiency of Blockchain Transaction Fees: Predicting Gas Usage Proactively with Machine Learning in the EIP-1559 Era

 ## Supplementary resource,data and code